 Which Island To Choose When Visiting Hawaii For The First Time?

 Hawaii is on many a USA bucket list.
 It is the 50th state in the United States and is made up of eight islands; Oahu, Hawaii, Maui, Kauai, Molokai, Niihau, Lanai and Kahoolawe.
 First time visitors to Hawaii usually choose Oahu, Maui, Kauai and Hawaii as they are the most accessible.
 Each has it’s own unique appeal and visitors will need to pick the one that suits them best.

 OAHU – The Gathering Place – Oahu is my favourite island and is home to the world famous Waikiki Beach.
 By far the most visited of the islands, Oahu attracts 4.7 million people to her shores every year.
 Oahu offers a little bit of everything Hawaii has to offer and is a shoppers paradise for Aussies (especially when the exchange rate is favourable).

 MAUI – The Valley Isle – Maui is the second most visited island with about 2.5 million people per year making their way to Hawaii’s second largest island.
 Maui’s beaches are considered some of the best in Hawaii while the interior is dominated by two volcanoes.
 While Maui has a reputation as the playground of the rich and famous there are numerous option for those that don’t have millions to splash around.

 KAUAI – The Garden Isle – With only 1.2 million visitors per year Kauai is perfect to escape the crowds.
-Blessed with stunning beaches Kauai has a more laid back vibe.
+Blessed with stunning beaches, Kauai has amazing hiking and a more laid back vibe.
 Poiu, Lauai and Kape are all popular places to stay.